Class and Gradebook Setup

-Edit Weighting displays the assessments and their weighting points in a compact way and enables you to adjust the weighting points without opening multiple assessment forms.
-When you change an assignment’s weighting points on the Edit Weighting form, the assessment form will be updated.
+Edit Weighting displays the assessments and their weighting points in a compact way and enables teachers to adjust the weighting points without opening multiple assessment forms.
+When teachers change an assignment’s weighting points on the Edit Weighting form, the assessment form is updated.

-In addition, Weighting enables you to group assessments into a bucket and assign a weight to the bucket.
+In addition, Weighting enables teachers to group assessments into a bucket and assign a weight to the bucket.
 The weighting of assessments can be done at any time during the school year.